Lieb-Mattis states for robust entangled differential phase sensing: Differential phase sensing

-that corresponds to a GHZ-state and a local $\pi$-rotation on ensemble $B$ reaches the Heisenberg limit and hence maximizes the QFI.
-The state $\ket{\psi_{\rm HL}}$ is also an eigenstate of $J_z^+$ and thus resides in a DFS, rendering it insensitive to fluctuations in the common phase.
+which can be identified as a GHZ state combined with a local $\pi$-rotation on ensemble $B$.
+Importantly, $\ket{\psi_{\rm HL}}$ is an eigenstate of the collective operator $J_z^+$ and thus resides within a DFS and thus is inherently insensitive to fluctuations of the common phase.
 These characteristics make this state particularly appealing for preparation in quantum sensors, as it offers enhanced sensitivity to the desired signal.
 However, this amplified sensitivity also extends to most noise sources present in current quantum sensing platforms, making the preparation of large-scale GHZ states exceptionally challenging.
 Consequently, the generation of GHZ states has become a benchmark for evaluating the capabilities of quantum computing platforms \cite{omran2019generation, pogorelov2021compact, mooney2021generation}, with current efforts achieving GHZ-state sizes of up to 32 qubits \cite{moses2023race}.

-Throughout the remainder of this work, we evaluate the performance in terms of the r-independent contribution to the estimator variance, which corresponds to the case $r = 1$.